 “I shouldn’t have deserted you.
 You hurt me.
 You hurt me very badly.
 I have a lot of experience with being hurt and I didn’t like it.
 But when the time came for me to show you the same understanding that I needed from you, I shut you out.
 I ran away and ignored you.
 I should have explained to you that you can’t treat the people you love that way, but I couldn’t find the words.
 I just wanted to not hurt anymore and I didn’t take time to think about you and your feelings.”
 She pulls me close to her and combs my hair with her fingers.

 “I drank two large bottles of wine by myself, my phone was dead, and I tied your Anderson Sheppard in some kind of sailor’s knot around my bare neck.
-It had to be cut off of me!
+Al had to cut it off my neck—there was no other way to get it off, I’m sorry.
 I could have choked to death and I couldn’t even call for help.
 What’s worse is that I don’t even remember tying the damn tie!”
 If it hadn’t been so dangerous for her, it would be funny.
-I remember yelling through the phone for them to cut the tie off of her neck—her biggest concern being if I would think she mangled my tie on purpose.
+I remember yelling through the phone for them to cut the tie—her biggest concern being if I would think she purposely mangled it.

 Please, Butterfly.
 Don’t blame yourself for this anymore.
 I’m the idiot who wrongfully convicted you of wanting my brother.
 I’m the idiot who shut you down without a word or an explanation, and I’m the idiot who didn’t have enough sense to eat and drink something for the past five days.

 I pull her into me and bury my face in her neck and nod.
 Please.
 No more talking right now, Butterfly.
 I understand.
 I kiss her neck over and over, her cheeks, her lips, mouthing “I love you” in each area.
 She tangles her hands in my hair and wraps her leg around me.